t2-project/documentation/source/microservices/arch.rst

 Links
 =====

-For more Details on each service, look at the repositories or the API documentation:
+For more details on each service, look at the repositories or the API documentation:

 *  Order service: `GitHub <https://github.com/t2-project/order>`__
 *  Inventory service: `GitHub <https://github.com/t2-project/inventory>`__